-WTO obtained a unanimous defense verdict on behalf of Evenflo Company in a two-week product liability trial
+WTO obtains unanimous defense verdict for Evenflo in a two-week federal product liability trial

 On November 16, 2012, a trial team, including attorneys John Fitzpatrick and Miko Brown and paralegal Melia Danielson from Denver-based civil litigation firm Wheeler Trigg O'Donnell, obtained a unanimous defense verdict in the United States District Court for the District of Colorado on behalf of Evenflo Company, a manufacturer of infant car seats, in a two-week product liability matter.